-You’ve probably heard of it before, even though it goes by many different names such as pot, dope, grass, jazz salad, hashish, ganja, the devil’s lettuce, Mary Jane, the reefer, herb, giggle bush, wacky tobaccy, and of course, the weed plant.
+You’ve probably heard of it before, even though it goes by many different names such as pot, dope, grass, jazz salad, hashish, ganja, the devil’s lettuce, Mary Jane, the reefer, herb, giggle bush, wacky tobacky, and of course, the weed plant.
 No matter what the user calls it, it refers to the same thing, the harvested, dried, and cured leaves and flowers of any member of the cannabis species of plants.

-Side-Effects of The Weed Plant
+Side Effects of The Weed Plant

-Abuse/Addiction Potential When Using The Weed Plant
+Abuse/Addiction Potential When Using the Weed Plant

-One of the ways that adults maintain a healthy and functional life is to ensure that they give attention to their mental health, and make efforts to maintain their own light.
+One of the ways that adults maintain a healthy and functional life is to ensure that they give attention to their mental health and make efforts to maintain their light.
 Addiction to the weed plant can often result in the addicted individual cutting off or neglecting their existing personal relationships.

 How to Get Help if Addicted to The Weed Plant